Koo Wee Rup

-Prior to December 1994 the suburb was part of the Shire of Cranbourne.

-The post office opened on 7 January 1891.

-In the early 1950s many Dutch and Italian families settled in the area.
-Prior to European settlement the area was occupied by the Bunurong Aboriginal people.
-It is from their language that the town's name derives.
-Ku-wirup is believed to mean "plenty of blackfish" or "blackfish swimming".
+Before December 1994, the suburb was part of the Shire of Cranbourne.
+The local post office commenced operations on 7January 1891.
+In the early 1950s, the town saw an influx of Dutch and Italian families.
+Prior to European settlement, the Bunurong Aboriginal people inhabited the region.
+The town's name is derived from their language, with "Ku-wirup" believed to mean "plenty of blackfish" or "blackfish swimming".

-Koo Wee Rup is Australia's largest asparagus-growing district.
-It is also a beef-farming and potato-growing area.
-The town was previously well known for its potato festival, which was held each March to raise funds for the Westernport Memorial Hospital (now Kooweerup Regional Health Service).
+Koo Wee Rup is Australia's largest growing district and is also known for beef farming and potato cultivation.
+The town previously hosted an annual potato festival each March to raise funds for the Westernport Memorial Hospital, now known as Kooweerup Regional Health Service.

-Schools include Koo Wee Rup Primary School, St John the Baptist Primary School and Koo Wee Rup Secondary College.

-The town has an Australian rules football team competing in the West Gippsland Football League.
+Local educational institutions include Koo Wee Rup Primary School, St John the Baptist Primary School, and Koo Wee Rup Secondary College.
+The town also has an Australian rules football team competing in the West Gippsland Football League.

+A lesser-known historical fact about Koo Wee Rup is that in 1921–1922, the Amalgamated Wireless Limited company established an experimental radio receiving station in the area.
+This facility was capable of receiving transmissions directly from Europe without the need for relay stations in other countries, marking a significant advancement in international communication.